MohamadAskari/MohamadAskari/README.md

 ## Hi there 👋

-I'm Mohamad Askari, a passionate Computer Science and AI student currently pursuing my Bachelor's in Applied Computer Science and Artificial Intelligence at Sapienza University of Rome.
+I'm Mohamad Askari, a Full-stack developer at Mindro-AI and a Computer Science and AI student currently pursuing my Bachelor's in Applied Computer Science and Artificial Intelligence at Sapienza University of Rome.

 ### 🔭 I'm currently working on
 - Full-stack development at Mindro-ai, creating a customized Large Language Model platform using Next.js and NestJs